Annual Community Engaged Learning Conference

 Holly Auditorium

-1:00-2:30 pmCEL Poster Session with Dessert ReceptionHolly Auditorium Foyer
+1:00-2:30 pmCEL Poster Session with Dessert ReceptionHolly Foyer

 Objectives

-• To bring together an interprofessional group of University of Texas (UT) Health Science Center students, faculty, and staff from across the state with community partners to foster service-learning collaborations.
+• To bring together an interprofessional group of UT San Antonio Health Science Center students, faculty, and staff and our colleagues from across the state with community partners to foster service-learning collaborations.

-• To recognize and reward excellence in community engaged learning within the UT Health Science System.
+• To recognize and reward excellence in community engaged learning projects.

 About the Conference